Nike-Inc/cerberus-node-client/README.md

 # Installation

 You have two installation options.
 The private Nike npm registry, or directly from bitbucket as a git package.
-If you are using any other private nike packages (mockswell, scottie) that are **not** installed with the `@nike` scope, you cannot use the private npm method (it will break everything).

 ## Private npm

-If you want to install with npm you will need to configure npm to use the private Nike npm registry.
+If you want to install with npm you will need to configure npm to use the private Nike npm registry with the `@nike` npm scope.
 To do this, create a file called `.npmrc` with the following contents

 ```
 @nike:registry=http://artifactory.nike.com/artifactory/api/npm/npm-nike/